ZarryMyles/dbms_library/README.md

 # dbms_library
-A Library management web-app made with React Js and MongoDB
+A Library management web-app made with React Js, with stock images from https://undraw.co

 ## Installation
 In the directory, run "npm start"